griptape-ai/griptape/docs/griptape-framework/data/artifacts.md

 ## CsvRowArtifact

-Used for passing structured row data around the framework.
+A [CsvRowArtifact](../../reference/griptape/artifacts/csv_row_artifact.md) for passing structured row data around the framework.
 It inherits from [TextArtifact](../../reference/griptape/artifacts/text_artifact.md) and overrides the
 [to_text()](../../reference/griptape/artifacts/csv_row_artifact.md#griptape.artifacts.csv_row_artifact.CsvRowArtifact.to_text) method, which always returns a valid CSV row.

 ## InfoArtifact

-Used for passing short notifications back to the LLM without task memory storing them.
+An [InfoArtifact](../../reference/griptape/artifacts/info_artifact.md) for passing short notifications back to the LLM without task memory storing them.

 ## ErrorArtifact

-Used for passing errors back to the LLM without task memory storing them.
+An [ErrorArtifact](../../reference/griptape/artifacts/error_artifact.md) is used for passing errors back to the LLM without task memory storing them.

 ## BlobArtifact

-Used for passing binary large objects (blobs) back to the LLM.
+A [BlobArtifact](../../reference/griptape/artifacts/blob_artifact.md) for passing binary large objects (blobs) back to the LLM.
 Treat it as a way to return unstructured data, such as images, videos, audio, and other files back from tools.
 Each blob has a [name](../../reference/griptape/artifacts/base_artifact.md#griptape.artifacts.base_artifact.BaseArtifact.name) and
 [dir](../../reference/griptape/artifacts/blob_artifact.md#griptape.artifacts.blob_artifact.BlobArtifact.dir_name) to uniquely identify stored objects.